Seamless payment

 Shipping a clearer checkout experience

-After multiple rounds of usability testing, accessibility reviews, and stakeholder walkthroughs, the redesigned payment flow shipped in June 2025—Porter’s first major app release of the year.
+After multiple rounds of usability testing, accessibility testing, and stakeholder walkthroughs, the redesigned payment flow shipped in June 2025—Porter’s first major app release of the year.

 Keeping accessibility top of mind, I made sure to: